silaspe/maths/docs/set_theory.md

-### set theory/logic (definitions)?
+### What even is a set?

-$$ \text{A set is a well defined collection of objects, a set could contain the two shoes on you feet, or the } 5 \text{ peices of chese on this cutting board (that I'm going to pretend exists), sets can even contain other sets, but sets can not contain themselfes, because tis would lead to a paradox: would the set that contains every set that dosen't contain itsef contain itself?" this also means that there isn't a set that contains everything.} $$
+A set is a well defined collection of objects, a set could contain the two shoes on you feet, or the $5$ peices of chese on this cutting board (that I'm going to pretend exists), sets can even contain other sets, but sets can not contain themselfes, because tis would lead to a paradox: would the set that contains every set that dosen't contain itsef contain itself?" this also means that there isn't a set that contains everything.

-$$ \text{But the thing is, using some symbols, you can describe almost all of math.
-These symbols can just be pronounced as words, and it would make a sentence, such as "} ¬ \exists (x): |x| < 0 \text{" as "there does not exist } x \text{ such that the absolute value of } x \text{ is strictly less than } 0 \text{".
+But the thing is, using some symbols, you can describe almost all of math.
+These symbols can just be pronounced as words, and it would make a sentence, such as " $¬ \exists (x): |x| < 0$ " as " there does not exist $x$ such that the absolute value of $x$ is strictly less than $0$ ".
 Time to rapidfire through each one's pronunciation and meaning.} $$

-.
+### definitions

 $$ ∀ \text{ Is pronounced "for any" or "for all" (but I prefer "for any") and means what it says.
 It than has an open parentheses, a thing (} x, y, z, \text{ or a set) that I will call } x \text{ for now, a closed parentheses (parenthese is not a word), a } \cdot \text{, a statement that implies something about } x \text{, a colon, and finish it off with a statement including } x. $$